panzerdp/dmitripavlutin.com/content/posts/053-react-fetch/index.md

 When performing [I/O operations](https://en.wikipedia.org/wiki/Input/output) like data fetching, you have to initiate the fetch operation, wait for the response, save the response data to component's state, and finally render.

 Async data fetching requires extra-effort to fit into the declarative nature of React.
-But the library evolves to provide better tools to handle this.
+Step by step React improves to minimize this extra-effort.

-Class-based using lifecycle methods, hooks, and suspense are approaches to fetch data in React.
+Lifecycle methods, hooks, and suspense are approaches to fetch data in React.
 I'll describe them with examples and demos, distill the benefits and drawbacks of each one.

-Knowing the ins and outs of each approach makes you better at coding async operations.
+Knowing the ins and outs of each approach makes will make you better at coding async operations.

 ## 1. Data fetching using lifecycle methods

-The application *Employees.org* does 2 things:
+The application *Employees.org* has to do 2 things:

-1. Initially fetches 20 employees of the company.
+1. Initially fetch 20 employees of the company.
-2. Filters employees whose name contains a query.
+2. Filter employees whose name contains a query.

 ![Employees Application](./images/employees-application.png)

-Let's recall 2 lifecycle methods:
+Before implementing these requirements, recall 2 lifecycle methods of a class component:

 1. `componentDidMount()`: is executed once after mounting
 2. `componentDidUpdate(prevProps)`: is executed when props or state change

-`<EmployeesPage>` implements the fetching logic using these 2 lifecycle methods.
-It accepts a prop `query` to filter the employees.
+`<EmployeesPage>` implements the fetching logic using these 2 lifecycle methods:

-Let's see how `<EmployeesPage>` looks like:

 ```jsx{10-12,14-18}
 import EmployeesList from "./EmployeesList";